But maybe never wanted to ask anyone.

 This is far from a sci-fi premise.
 In the United States (unlike in France), and several other countries, you can already go to certain specialty businesses to buy human milk.
 It’s pasteurized or sterilized, and sold in packages very similar to cow milk.
 At least three American companies sell human milk via their websites: Medolac, Ambrosia, and the International Milk Bank.

-These businesses don’t show their prices online, but according to some pundits, Prolacta, for example, seems to sell its milk starting at $338 (around 280 Euros) per liter.
+These businesses don’t show their prices online, but according to some pundits, Prolacta, for example, sells its milk to hospitals starting at $304 per liter.
 Knowing that a baby under six months old consumes between 650 and 900 ml of milk per day, you can only imagine how much you’d spend to nourish that baby exclusively with commercial human milk.

 Mathilde Cohen teaches at the University of Connecticut School of Law.
 She has published numerous articles on the subject “Regulating Milk: Women and Cows in France and the United States,” which you can read here.